Mzosindiso/HTML-CSS/README.md

 # HTML-CSS
 Html is responsible for marking up content of a website, and it informs the user's computer about various elements on the page. <br>
-DOM - Document Object Model, it is important when working with CSS and JavaScript. <br>
+DOM - Document Oriented Model, it is important when working with CSS and JavaScript. <br>
+HTML default font-size = 4. <br>
 Elements that make text bold/italicized, <em></em> and <strong></strong>. convey meaning and serve a language-related purpose.
 <i></i>, <b></b> do not carry any meaning.